curbengh/curbengh.github.io/source/_posts/aliexpress-no-login-firefox.md

 When you try to login to AliExpress, the login box is just blank.

-{% cloudinary '20190228/no-login.png' 'Blank aliexpress login box' %}
+{% image '20190228/no-login.png' 'Blank aliexpress login box' %}

 In the new design, the loading wheel just keeps spinning.

-{% cloudinary '20190228/invalid-login.png' 'Aliexpress login pop-up keeps loading' %}
+{% image '20190228/invalid-login.png' 'Aliexpress login pop-up keeps loading' %}

 Upon inspection on the blank element (right click on the blank login and select `Inspect Element`), the login box is an iframe of `https://passport.aliexpress.com`.
 From the Web Console (`Ctrl + Shift + K`), the following error message suggested it's caused by [X-Frame-Options](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options).

-{% cloudinary '20190228/iframe.png' 'Aliexpress login page under an iframe' %}
+{% image '20190228/iframe.png' 'Aliexpress login page under an iframe' %}
 <br />
-{% cloudinary '20190228/x-frame.png' 'Console error of Aliexpress login' %}
+{% image '20190228/x-frame.png' 'Console error of Aliexpress login' %}

 From the Network inspection (`Ctrl + Shift + E`), `https://passport.aliexpress.com` has HTTP header `x-frame-options: SAMEORIGIN` (which I believe stems from the `XOriginPolicy` setting).
 This restricts the iframe to the same domain.
 This caused the iframe unable to load because it's different from the login page `https://login.aliexpress.com`.

-{% cloudinary '20190228/sameorigin.png' 'Aliexpress x-frame-options is sameorigin' %}
+{% image '20190228/sameorigin.png' 'Aliexpress x-frame-options is sameorigin' %}

 **Edit:** After pinpoint the issue to `XOriginPolicy`, I suspect AliExpress sends the referrer from `login` to `passport` for tracking purpose, and somehow `passport` could not be loaded if it does not receive any referrer.
 There are a few options to resolve this.